aurelia/aurelia.github.io-old/docs/api/templating/index.md

-* `importViewModelResource(moduleImport: string, moduleMember: string): Promise` - Loads a view model as a resource.
+* `importViewModelResource(moduleImport: string, moduleMember?: string): Promise` - Loads a view model as a resource.
   * `moduleImport: string` - The module to import.
-  * `moduleMember: string` - The export from the module to generate the resource for.
+  * `moduleMember?: string` - The export from the module to generate the resource for.

 * `importViewResources(moduleIds: , names: , resources: ViewResources, compileInstruction?: ViewCompileInstruction, loadContext?: ResourceLoadContext): Promise` - Imports the specified resources with the specified names into the view resources object.